Stonework at the inlet to the Grey Salina, Salt Cay.

 Deane's Dock is the most impressive, but the one that fed the Grey Salina on the northeast end of the cay has beautiful cut stone masonry.

-The White House on the islands is the most impressive of the salt era buildings.
+Balfour Town is the most impressive of the salt era buildings.
 The lower level of this structure was used for equipment storage and the upper level served as the residence for the Harriott Family, proprietors of a large portion of the island’s salinas.